tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-08-Ins_Filters_Web3_IPFS.md

 * This will now load the previously defined environment variables.
 The `python-dotenv` package automatically imports the environment variables from a `.env` file in your project directory.

-*Note:* This requires the `python-dotenv` package.
-This was used in Unit 19 for importing private keys and other environment variables.
+*Note:* This requires the `python-dotenv` package for importing private keys and other environment variables.
 You may need to install it by using:

 ```bash
 pip install python-dotenv